 Records related to hospitals located within the Archdiocese of Seattle.
 These include state hospitals, Catholic hospitals, schools of nursing affiliated with hospitals and proposals for founding new hospitals.

-Records about institutions such as orphanages and boarding schools managed by religious orders, as well as prisons with Catholic chaplains, located within the Archdiocese of Seattle.
-These records relate to general administrative matters.
-Our collections do not include any files on incarcerated individuals or orphans.
+Records about orphanages and boarding schools located within the Archdiocese of Seattle that were owned and operated by religious orders.
+These records relate to general administrative matters and do not include any files on individual students or children.

 RG 1040 Schools, High Schools and Academies (1856-2007)